 The first place and point of interest are in the capital city of San Juan.
 We suggest you spend at least two full days in San juan to enjoy the forts and walk around the streets of Old San Juan, where you’ll find many other attractions, unique shop, excellent restaurants and cultural events.

 San Juan, the capital city of Puerto Rico is the most popular vacation destination on the island.
-Most visitors fly into the San Juan Airport, we highly recommend you stay in San Juan at least two nights, once there, be sure to head to Old San Juan, where history comes alive in a warm and festive way.
+Most visitors fly into the San Juan Airport, we highly recommend you stay in San Juan at least two nights.
+Once there, be sure to head to Old San Juan, where history comes alive in a warm and festive way.
 Old San Juan is an open living museum that houses over 500 historic buildings that include churches, museums, great shops, excellent restaurants, plazas and relaxing cafes.
 It would take weeks to fully enjoy all the amazing attractions and places this historic city has to offer.
 We encourage you to take at least one day to walk around the streets of Old San Juan.
-Ditch the map and walk into the sights, shops and restaurants that catch your eye.
+Ditch the map and simply enjoy the sights, shops and restaurants that catch your eye.
 Old San Juan is best enjoyed by foot, but you can get transportation to the major sights by taking the free trolley.
-More about Old San Juan, Puerto Rico. (new window)

 Time to see sights: About 4 hours